Our Postgraduate Open Day is an opportunity to learn more about the University and our programmes, and to meet our staff and current students.

 Non-communicable diseases and illnesses, which includes diabetes, mental illness, heart disease and stroke, cancers and chronic respiratory conditions account for 60 per cent of all deaths worldwide.
 Around 80 per cent of these are in low and middle-income countries.

 This online programme looks at the impact of this burden of diseases and explores how different health systems are tackling these multiple risks with prevention, treatment and care services.

+An undergraduate degree, with an excellent or very good classification (equivalent to first or upper second class honours in the UK), in medicine, nursing, social science, science, biomedicine, or other related discipline.
 Applicants who fall below these entry requirements, but have relevant work experience may be considered on a case-by-case basis.
 You may be admitted to the certificate level only in the first instance.

 Supporting documentation must be uploaded together with your application.
 You should have all this documentation ready before you start the process.
 If you do not upload these documents, this will delay the application process.

 The closing date for all applications for session 2015/16 is 24 August 2015.